About USC Gould

 Personal Website: Link

-Edward D. Kleinbard is The Ivadelle and Theodore Johnson Professor of Law and Business at the USC's Gould School of Law, and a Fellow at The Century Foundation.
+Edward D. Kleinbard is the Robert C. Packard Trustee Chair in Law at the USC's Gould School of Law, and a Fellow at The Century Foundation.
 Kleinbard was one of four individuals honored as 2016 International Tax Person of the Year by the nonpartisan policy organization Tax Analysts.
 He is the author of a book, We Are Better Than This: How Government Should Spend Our Money, published by Oxford U. Press.
 In reviewing the book, Pulitzer prize-winning journalist David Cay Johnston described it as "a masterpiece of tax, fiscal, and economic policy."

 Kleinbard joined USC Gould in 2009.
 Before joining USC Law, Kleinbard served as Chief of Staff of the U.S. Congress's Joint Committee on Taxation.
 The JCT Staff are the nonpartisan tax resource to Congress, helping legislators to formulate legislation, writing analyses of legislative proposals or tax issues of interest to the Congress, and estimating the revenue consequences of legislative proposals.